What is an N+1 query?

 joins vs includes

-when you are merely filtering records based on values in
+You should use joins when you are merely filtering records based on values in

-when you have to access the values in
+associations and you should use includes when you have to access the values in

-method does not load the association data.
+associations because joins method does not load the association data.

 For example, if you have to filter out movie records based on reviews, then use

-and if you have to access the reviews and render them then you should
+joins and if you have to access the reviews and render them then you should

-use includes
+use includes.

 Common pitfalls leading to N+1 Queries